Toggle menu

 Torridge Website

-Our website content follows web-accessibility standards, including access keys, screen readers, changeable font sizes, and links to the Aids Trust).
-Our website can be translated into many different languages
+Our website content follows web-accessibility standards, including access keys, screen readers and changeable font sizes.
+We have provided the option of using software, Reciteme , to deliver increased functions of accessibility.
+Our website can be translated into many different languages.

 Equality and Information Support